forelleblau/ioBroker.gsmsms/README.md

 | xoff     | boolean | false   | flow control setting                                    |
 | xany     | boolean | false   | flow control settings                                   |

+### Other settings and recommendations

-### To be specified as adapter - objects (admin.x)
+#### To be specified as adapter - objects (`admin.x`)

 -   your name
 -   your phone Number
 -   SMS operating Mode (PDU or Text, PDU is default and recommended)

+#### Inbox/Outbox - History

+By activating the History-adapter for the `inbox.messageRaw` - object and the `sendSMS.messageRaw` - object you get a complete In- and Outbox of your SMS traffic.

-### SMS - errors
+#### SMS - errors

 When errors are returned and the error originated from the device, then in the error message, an error code should be listed, e.g. "+CMS ERROR: 500".
-The error message is displayed in the log on 'warn' - level and stored in the connection.error object.
+The error message is displayed in the log on 'warn' - level and stored in the `connection.error object`.
 An (incomplete) list of possible error codes and their meanings can be found e.g. at <https://www.activexperts.com/sms-component/gsm-error-codes/>.

 ## Serialport-gsm